My frontend tools odyssey

 I could probably have implemented this dropdown myself.
 But I could also have taken the easy way and used a component library like react-bootstrap.

 Amazingly, Preact and react-bootstrap seemed to work together.
 I hadn’t expected this.
-But just when I started to become confident… TypeScript errors!
+But just when I started to become confident, I encountered TypeScript errors.

 It had something to do with React-Portal, but I haven’t taken exact notes.
 I am sure there is a solution to it, but after all those trials-and-errors, I wasn’t in the mood of further investigation.